-- It is more time consuming than other hair transplant techniques.
+- DHI hair transplantation is slightly more expensive than other hair transplant procedures.

 Preference Ratio of Hair Transplants Without Shaving

-As Dr. Serkay Aygın Clinic, since 1996, we have been performing exclusively on hair transplant procedures.
+As Dr. Serkan Aygın Clinic, since 1996, we have been performing exclusively on hair transplant procedures.

 As one of the earliest adopters, we have kept track and witnessed the evolution of hair transplant techniques and with the vast experience we have gained throughout this transformation, performing thousands of surgeries on patients, we have accumulated statistical data on hair transplant operations, which can be seen below: